 Children will continue to receive reading books linked to their ability from school.
 Expectations of completing a reading journal on a weekly basis will continue.
-Like last year, they must be handed to the class teacher or teaching assistant to mark.
-Books will then be able to be changed and the process can then be repeated.
+They must be handed to the class teacher or teaching assistant to mark, books will then be able to be changed and the process can begin again.
 Written responses will become ever more important this year as they continue to make progress.
 To raise the profile of reading, on the completion of effective journals, children will fill a tally chart in class.
 Certificates will be awarded: BRONZE: 5; SILVER: 10; GOLD: 15; COMMENDED: 20; SUPER: 25; AMAZING: 30; OUTSTANDING: 35.
+It is vital your child has their reading book in school every day!

 The gate to the playground will continue to be opened at 8.45am and closed at 8.55am.
 Late children will need to report to the main office.

-We look forward to working with you over the next year to ensure your children have a valuable and enjoyable year full of learning and progress.
-If you have any questions/queries now or throughout the year, please do not hesitate to speak to us, either after school or by making an appointment via the school office.
+We look forward to a very enjoyable term full of learning and progress.
+If you have any questions/queries now or throughout the term, please do not hesitate to speak to me, either after school or by making an appointment via the school office.

 Thank you for your continued support.